Manual cookie blocking

 The preferred way of executing code while respecting the visitors' consent is to use either code attached to one of our custom event listeners or callbacks.
 This ensures that the code will be executed if the consent changes while browsing the page, as the events and callbacks fire on both consent change and page (re)load.

-Both examples below will only run the code that set a cookie when consent to statistics is given.
+Both examples below contain code that sets cookies, but will only run when consent to statistics is given.

 Using the CookiebotOnAccept event listener: